Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 If the Attack fails, the Explanation becomes a permanent Aspect of these Space·Time coordinates.
 If the Attack succeeds, the Continuum was damaged, which may cause Consequences.

+## Experience

+\(TBD\)

+## Non-Player Characters

+Most Non-Player Characters are described by:

+* a few Aspects, which work exactly like the Aspects of the Player Characters;
+* a few Good At, for which they roll with +2;
+* a few Poor At, for which they roll with -2;
+* a Durability, which measure how much Stress they may take before breaking \(which doesn't mean dying, mind you\).